temporalio/cli/docs/activity/index.md

 id: index
 title: temporal activity
 sidebar_label: activity
-description: nextLine
+description: Operations that can be performed on Workflow Activities.
 tags:
 	- cli
 ---

-Operations that can be performed on Workflow Activities.